uppercasserole/stardew_marriage_speedruns/routes/multiplayer/2p_emily_maru_intermediate/stardew_marriage_2p_intermediate_maru.md

 ### Spring 27, Y1
 - Read all mail
-- Harvest remaining cauliflower
+- Harvest remaining cauliflower (should all be gold quality)
 - Chop trees
 - Break beach crates if time permits
 - Gather spring forage (Keep a daffodil for Emily Player if possible)
-- Gift Maru in the lab in her house
+- Gift a cauliflower to Maru in the lab in her house
 - Sell all forage and parsnips to Pierre
 - Cash out Journal
 - Buy coffee at 12 (spend all money)